Zoning Planning & Land Use Law in California

 Furthermore, zoning ordinances cannot be applied against you retroactively.
 For instance, suppose you built a 3-story house on your property, and your property was zoned to allow 3-story houses to be built at the time of construction.
 And then, years later, the area you reside in is re-zoned, to only allow 2-story houses.
 Can the local government force you to remove a whole level of your house?
 Of course not.
 Applying a law retroactively is unconstitutional.
 On the other hand, any future changes you want to make to your property will have to comply with the applicable zoning ordinance as it is currently written.

-How Can a La Mesa, California Attorney Help?
+What Can A La Mesa, California Attorney Do?

 If you want to make improvements to your property, apply for a variance, or contest a zoning regulation as being applied to you retroactively, you have a right to do so, including some constitutional protections.
 However, your chances of prevailing in a zoning dispute will be markedly improved if you hire an experienced La Mesa, California real estate attorney to help.